MartinGeorgiev-14/Quiz-Project/README.md

 ## Project setup

 1. Install Node.js (leatest version)
-2. Install globally json-server (open cmd and perform this command "npm install -g json-server")
+2. Install globally json-server (open cmd and perform the following command "npm install -g json-server")
-3. Start the database (db.json) by opening cmd in the directory of the app and performing the following command "json-server --watch db.json".
+3. Start the database (db.json) by opening cmd in the directory of the app and enter the following command "json-server --watch db.json".
 You can access the server with "http://localhost:3000"